 - Health & Safety

 Anyone carrying out non-routine activity on sites controlled by LPC must have an LPC Authority to Work.
-Some non-routine activity must be carried out under an LPC Permit to Work.
+Some non-routine activity must also be carried out under an LPC Permit to Work.

-• Crane lifts – Wharf
+• Crane lifts – wharf structures

-• Diving in Port operational areas (use Authority to Work on Water)
+• Diving in Port operational areas

 The LPC Permit Office will review and confirm acceptance with an LPC Authority to Work or Permit to Work.